IT-Skills-Exchange/algorithms-structures-patterns/algorithms/doc/shell-sort.md

 ## Time complexity

-Difficult to nail down the time complexity because it will depend on the gap.
+Difficult to nail down the time complexity because it will depend on the gap. <br>
 Worst case: O(n^2), but it can perform much better than that

 ## Implementation